Mike D'Antoni: Houston Rockets (2016–2020)

 On June 1, 2016, D'Antoni was named the new head coach of the Houston Rockets.

 In his first season with the Rockets, D'Antoni led the team to a 55–27 record, and the Rockets to the NBA Western Conference semi-finals.
 On May 7, 2017, D'Antoni and Erik Spoelstra were announced as co-recipients of the inaugural NBCA Coach of the Year Award.
 On June 26, 2017, he won the NBA Coach of the Year Award.

 During the 2017–18 season, D'Antoni's led the Rockets to the best regular season in the NBA with a 65–17 record.
-However, the Rocket's playoff ended in the NBA Western Conference Finals after losing 4–3 to the Golden State Warriors.
+However, the Rockets' playoff run ended in the NBA Western Conference finals after losing 4–3 to the Golden State Warriors.

 After the 2018–19 season, the Rockets won more games in his three seasons than in any three-year stretch in franchise history (173–73).
 The Rockets were 23–16 in the playoffs during that same span.
 As a result, D'Antoni accumulated the best win-percentage of any Rockets coach.

 On May 30, 2019, after the considerable dismantling of the coaching staff, D'Antoni announced that he decided not to renew his contract which was set to expire after the 2019–20 season.
 Prior to the announcement, he showed interest in signing a contract extension, stating: "I've let Daryl [Morey] and [owner] Tilman [Fertitta] know that I'm energized to keep coaching – and believe that I can continue to do this at a high-level for at least another three years."
 On June 8, it was reported that Fertitta and D'Antoni were nearing an agreement on a contract extension after the language of a buyout was removed from the previous offer—which is what caused the initial talks to die out in the first place.
 Ultimately, D'Antoni started the 2019–20 season with no contract extension.
 On September 13, 2020, a day after Houston lost the conference semifinals 4–1 to the Lakers, D'Antoni announced that he would not return to the team.

 Brooklyn Nets (2020–2021)

-On October 30, 2020, the Brooklyn Nets hired D'Antoni as an assistant coach.
+On October 30, 2020, the Brooklyn Nets hired D'Antoni as an assistant coach under his former Phoenix Suns player Steve Nash.
 On July 28, 2021, he stepped down from his position after one season.

-New Orleans Pelicans (2021–present)
+New Orleans Pelicans (2021–2025)

 On August 4, 2021, D'Antoni was hired as coaching advisor by the New Orleans Pelicans.
+On April 29, 2025, it was announced that D'Antoni would not be retained by the Pelicans organization.